-In addition, serious and repeated bullying may be dealt with via serious sanctions, which may include temporary or even permanent exclusion.
-If possible, try for reconciliation and a genuine apology from the pupil.
+In addition, serious and repeated bullying may be dealt with via serious sanctions, which may include fixed term suspension or ultimately permanently excluded.
+If possible, try for reconciliation and a genuine apology from the student.
 This can be face-to-face, but only with the victim's full consent.
 (Discretion should be used here; victims should never feel pressured into a face-to-face meeting with the bully.)